-In 1993, the journal Current Opinion in Structural Biology published a special edition on protein-nucleic acid interactions

-- 20 edited by D. Moras and S. Philipps and on protein folding edited by C. Dobson.
-The edition featured an editorial article by Phillips and Moras (1993) on protein-nucleic acid interactions, and reviews on transcription factor structure and DNA binding by Wolberger (1993), zinc-finger proteins by Berg (1993), DNA repair enzymes by Morikawa (1993), restriction endonucleases and modification methylases by Anderson (1993), DNA- and RNA-dependent DNA polymerases by Steitz (1993), aminoacyl-tRNA synthetases by Cusack (1993), work on ribosomes by Yonath and Franceschi (1993) and - 25 contributions by Robert (Rob) Kaptein on "protein-nucleic acid interaction by NMR" (Kaptein, 1993).
-This first part on protein-nucleic acids complexes was accompanied by a second part, introduced in the editorial article by Chris Dobson (1993), on protein folding with contributions by Dyson and Wright (1993) on peptide conformation and protein folding, on denatured states of proteins by Shortle (1993), on principles of protein stability by Fersht and Serrano (1993), H/D exchange experiments by Baldwin (1993), molecular simulation of peptide and protein folding by Brooks (1993), on protein folding by - 30 Dill (1993), accessory protein in protein folding by Jaenicke (1993), and antibody-antigen interaction by Wilson and Stanfield (1993).
+In 1993, the journal Current Opinion in Structural Biology published a special edition on protein-nucleic acid interactions edited by Dino Moras and Simon Philips and on protein folding edited by Chris Dobson.
+The edition featured an editorial article by Phillips and Moras (1993) on protein-nucleic acid interactions and reviews on transcription factor structure and DNA binding by Wolberger (1993), zinc-finger proteins by Berg (1993), DNA repair enzymes by Morikawa (1993), restriction endonucleases and modification methylases by Anderson (1993), DNA- and RNAdependent DNA polymerases by Steitz (1993), aminoacyltRNA synthetases by Cusack (1993), work on ribosomes by Yonath and Franceschi (1993) and contributions by Robert (Rob) Kaptein on "protein-nucleic acid interaction by NMR" (Kaptein, 1993).
+This first part on protein-nucleic acid complexes was accompanied by a second part, introduced in the editorial article by Chris Dobson (1993), on protein folding with contributions by Dyson and Wright (1993) on peptide conformation and protein folding, on denatured states of proteins by Shortle (1993), on principles of protein stability by Fersht and Serrano (1993), on H/D exchange experiments by Baldwin (1993), on molecular simulation of peptide and protein folding by Brooks (1993), on protein folding by Dill (1993), on accessory protein in protein folding by Jaenicke (1993), and on antibody-antigen interaction by Wilson and Stanfield (1993).